Southwest PGA

 The Southwest Section PGA (Southwest PGA) is a professional golf organization founded in 1958 that is headquartered in Scottsdale, Arizona.
-The Southwest PGA administers golf tournaments for stakeholders and conducts PGA Tour qualifying events.
+The Southwest PGA administers golf tournaments for PGA Members, amateurs and juniors and conducts PGA Tour qualifying events.
 Based on the number of members and associate members, the Southwest PGA is the 5th largest of the 41 Professional Golfers' Association of America Sections.
 The largest annual event the Southwest PGA Section conducts is the Arizona Open.